PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-05 16:54:35
+Last updated: 2024-04-05 16:55:07
-Random Quote: Come on, baby, do the magic hand thing! - Greef Karga
+Random Quote: "How do you take your tea?"
+Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper